integr8ly/integreatly-operator/test/BEST_PRACTICES.md

 ## Don't Sleep

-When waiting for a resource to become available or an operation to complete do not use fixed wait time, instead you should create a loop to check if the resource is available or the operation has completed
+When waiting for a resource to become available or an operation to complete do not use fixed wait times and/or sleep statements, instead you should create a loop to check if the resource is available or the operation has completed

 ## Independent